RedneckHutch/SIEM-Logging/README.md

 </table>

-## SYSMON-Logging
+# SYSMON-Logging
-## DNS-Logging
+# DNS-Logging
-## SPAN Port Configuration
+# SPAN Port Configuration
-# Fortigate
+## Fortigate

-The Switch Port Analyzer (SPAN) feature is now available for hardware switch interfaces on FortiGate models with built-in hardware switches (for example, the FortiGate-100D, 140D, and 200D etc.)
+The Switch Port Analyzer (SPAN) feature is now available for hardware switch interfaces on FortiGate models with built-in hardware switches (for example, the FortiGate-100D, 140D, and 200D etc.)<br />

-To enable SPAN on a hardware switch via the GUI, go to System > Network > Interfaces and edit a hardware switch interface.
+To enable SPAN on a hardware switch via the GUI, go to System > Network > Interfaces and edit a hardware switch interface.<br />

 By default the system may have a hardware switch interface called LAN.
 A new hardware switch interface can also be created.
 Select the SPAN check box, then select a source port from which traffic will be mirrored.
 Select the destination port to which the mirrored traffic is sent.
-Select to mirror traffic received, traffic sent, or both.
+Select to mirror traffic received, traffic sent, or both.<br />

-SPAN can also be enabled in the CLI:
+SPAN can also be enabled in the CLI:<br />
-    config system virtual-switch
+    config system virtual-switch<br />
-    edit <port>
+    edit <port><br />
-    set span enable
+    set span enable<br />
-    set span-source-port <port>
+    set span-source-port <port><br />
-    set span-dest-port <port>
+    set span-dest-port <port><br />
-    set span-direction {both | Tx | Rx}
+    set span-direction {both | Tx | Rx}<br />

 end
 end